BilelJm/BilelJm/README.md

 </p>

 <p> # 💫 About Me:
-💬  Passionate about technology and software development, I am a fullstack Java/Angular developer with experience in DevOps engineering.
+💬  Passionate about technology and software development, I am a DevOps engineering.
     With hands-on experience in real-world scenarios, I create solutions that meet business needs efficiently.
     My skills allow me to design, develop, and deploy complex, dynamic, and responsive web applications.
 </p>